grpc/grpc.github.io/_posts/2016-09-06-bazel-rules-protobuf.md

 files or use the `output_to_workspace` option to place the generated files alongside the protobuf definitions.

-In addition to helping with c++, java, and golang code, rules_protobuf also supports (in part) javascript, ruby, and python, but not yet with gRPC.

 Finally, rules_protobuf has full support for the [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) project via the